-Many students struggle to stay focused and end up not getting the most of their study sessions and thus sometimes need to cram at the last minute to get work finished.
-Fortunately, there are many strategies available to keep yourself distraction-free.
+Many students struggle to stay focused and end up not getting the most out of their study sessions; then they sometimes find they need to cram at the last minute to get work finished.
+Fortunately, there are many strategies available to keep yourself distraction free.
 This handout shares strategies to manage internal and external distractions so that you can maximize your focus (and your success) in college.

 Managing internal distractions

 Internal distractions are your own thoughts and emotions.
-This can include thoughts about pressing responsibilities or pleasant things that you’d rather be doing.
+These can include thoughts about pressing responsibilities or pleasant things that you’d rather be doing.
 This can also include emotions about life circumstances, the task you are working on, fears, and worries.
 Circumstances like major world events and personal struggles can be sources of internal distractions.
 Below are some tips to help you manage your internal distractions.